On approximation properties of semidirect products of groups: Abstract

 \section{Abstract}

-Let $\C R$ be a class of groups closed under taking semidirect products with finite kernel and fully residually $\C R$--groups.
-We prove that $\C R$ contains all $\C R$--by--$\{$ finitely generated residually finite $\}$ groups.
-It follows that a semidirect product of a finitely generated residually finite group with a surjunctive group is surjunctive.
+Let $\C R$ be a class of groups closed under taking (split) extensions with finite kernel and fully residually $\C R$--groups.
+We prove that $\C R$ contains all (split) $\{$~finitely generated residually finite~$\}$--by--$\C R$ groups.
+It follows that a split extension with a finitely generated residually finite kernel and a surjunctive quotient is surjunctive.
 This remained unknown even for direct products of a surjunctive group with the integers~$\B Z$.